Chapter 1: Photographs and Memories

 I didn't try to stop the tears from falling.

-After Tyler delivered the suit to whoever would be dressing Dad, he came back out to go over the schedule for today and the service in the morning.
+After Tyler delivered the suit to whoever would be dressing Dad, he came back out to go over the schedule for the day and the service the next morning.

 Reaching out to shake my hand, Tyler greeted me again.
-"Edward, it's good to see you again but I'm sorry it's under such sad circumstances."
-Sounding every bit the professional he was.
-It sounded strange to me because the Tyler I knew partied hard when we were growing up.
+"Edward, it's good to see you again, but I'm sorry it's under such sad circumstances," he said, sounding every bit the professional he was.
+It sounded strange to me because the Tyler I knew had partied hard when we were growing up.

-"Thanks Ty, It's good to see you as well."
+"Thanks, Ty, It's good to see you as well."
 My voice was shaky.
 "How's life been treating you?"
-I asked with sincerely.
+I asked with sincerity.

 "What about you?
 Didn't I hear you and Bella had a son?"
-He asked innocently.
+He asked, seemingly innocently.

 I swallowed hard, trying to keep myself somewhat composed.

-A few minutes later guests started arriving.
+A few minutes later, guests started to arrive.
 I'd known most of these people my entire life, but didn't know them well.
-Their sympathies were heartfelt; they genuinely loved my father and they told me he spoke of me often.
+Their sympathies were heartfelt; they genuinely loved my father, and they told me he spoke of me often.
 I heard some of them tell Alice and Jasper how proud he was of them.
 No one ever spoke those words to me.
 How could my father be proud of what I'd done with my life?
 I had thrown away the best thing that ever happened to me for a job.
-Yes I was damn good at what I did but my life was empty.
-I think he knew that but I didn't realize just how empty it was until now.
+Yes, I was damn good at what I did, but my life was empty.
+I think he knew that, but I didn't realize just how empty it was until then.

 I made my way to the viewing room and stood in the doorway attempting to steel myself before approaching the open casket at the front of the room.
 As I looked towards the box that would hold my father for eternity, tears began to flow down my cheeks again.
 I didn't fight them this time.
 Slowly, I made my way to the front of the room where he laid.

 "Dad," I choked out.
 "I don't know how to do this.
 I'm not ready to say goodbye to you.
 I need you.
 I need you to tell me how to fix this.
 My life is fucked up, Dad.
-I know I did it to myself and I know you tried to tell me then that I would regret my decision, but I was too self-centered to listen!"
-I was practically shouting at this point but I didn't care.
+I know I did it to myself, and I know you tried to tell me then that I would regret my decision, but I was too self-centered to listen!"
+I was practically shouting at this point, but I didn't care.
 My chest felt tight, so tight that if it didn't get relief, it was going to explode.
-I dropped to my knees and leaned my head on the casket and wept.
-I wept for my dad, for my Bella and for the son I didn't know.
-I wept for the mistakes I made in my life and I wept because I had no idea how to fix them.
-It felt as if the weight of the world was on me and I couldn't breathe.
+I dropped to my knees, leaned my head on the casket, and wept.
+I wept for my dad, for my Bella, and for the son I would never know.
+I wept for the mistakes I made in my life, and I wept because I had no idea how to fix them.
+It felt as if the weight of the world was on me, and I couldn't breathe.
 More so, I didn't want to breathe anymore.
 I had lost everything that was real in my life, and in that moment, I wanted nothing more than to crawl into that casket in place of my father.

-After a while, I managed to pull myself together somewhat, and stood up.
+After a while, I managed to pull myself together somewhat and stood up.
 I leaned over and placed a gentle goodbye kiss on his forehead and whispered, "I love you, Dad."
-As I turned to leave, I looked up and there in the doorway stood the most beautiful creatures I have ever laid my eyes on.
-My breath hitched and I gasped as they made their way inside the room and over to the casket.
-The world stood still in that moment as I watched Bella cross the room holding tightly onto the hand of the little boy that looked so familiar, yet was a total stranger to me.
-The little boy that I helped to create in love, and then threw away in anger...my son.
+As I turned to leave, I looked up, and there in the doorway stood the most beautiful creatures I had ever laid my eyes on.
+My breath hitched, and I gasped as they made their way inside the room and over to the casket.
+The world stood still in that moment as I watched Bella cross the room, holding tightly onto the hand of the little boy that looked so familiar, yet was a total stranger to me.
+The little boy that I helped to create in love, and then threw away in anger-my son.